eb613819/kube-latency-map/README.md

 # kube-latency-map

 A lightweight latency visualization tool for Kubernetes clusters.
 Deploys one pod per node via a DaemonSet, measures HTTP round-trip latency between all pods, and displays the results as a live updating matrix in a web UI.
+Since it is a DaemonSet, there is exactly one pod per node and the matrix rows and columns are labeled by node name rather than pod name.

 Built as a validation tool for a [multi-region k3s cluster](https://github.com/eb613819/multiregion-k3s-azure), but should work on any Kubernetes cluster.